 Ghost stories from Texas will make your skin crawl, but those specifically from the city of Dallas will leave you paler than a full moon.
-Scary tales from Dallas are an eclectic ensemble, consisting of everything from jilted brides and workaholics, to demonic goat men, and even angry school girls.
+Scary tales from Dallas are an eclectic ensemble, consisting of everything from jilted brides and workaholics to demonic goat men and even angry school girls.
 There is certainly a dark side to Dallas, and though it may have shaken its nickname of the “City of Hate,” it can’t loosen its ties to the paranormal.

 Haunted hotel stories are pretty easy to come by, especially ones in Dallas.
-There are a fair share of tragic accidents, horrific crimes, and suicides.
+There is a fair share of tragic accidents, horrific crimes, and suicides.
 It’s no wonder Dallas ghost tours do so well and Halloween is an incredibly busy time of year for the entire Dallas-Fort Worth Metroplex.
 Collected here are some of the scariest Dallas ghost stories that have been passed around for generations - read them if you dare.

 The Adolphus is not only one of the swankiest hotels in Texas, it’s also home to one of the most active hauntings.
 A bride set to wed in one of the hotel’s ballrooms back in the 1930s killed herself instead.
 She is said to roam the halls of the 19th floor where she hung herself, still wearing her wedding gown.

 Even when she can’t be seen, the sound of her sobbing can be heard, and is often accompanied by the chiming of a music box.

 The Coombs Creek Trail is allegedly haunted by the spirit of a little girl.
 According to local lore, the girl was out riding her bike when she died.
 Many believe that she drowned in a nearby body of water.
 Her spirit has haunted the area ever since her death.

 Passersby claim to have not only seen her in person and feel an ominous aura in her presence.